Mutation of Property: Process, Documents & Importance

 5. How to check mutation of property?

-You can check the property status online via your local municipal website or by visiting the revenue office with your application or acknowledgment number.
+You can check the property status online via your local municipal website or by visiting the revenue office with your application or acknowledgement number.

 Author - Webdura